WildernessLabs/Meadow.Core/README.md

 1. [Meadow.Units](https://github.com/WildernessLabs/Meadow.Units)  contains a strong unitization into the entire stack of Meadow.
 2. [Meadow.Logging](https://github.com/WildernessLabs/Meadow.Logging) a lightweight logging library for embedded hardware.
 3. [Meadow.Contracts](https://github.com/WildernessLabs/Meadow.Contracts) contains the interfaces used by the entire Meadow stack.
+4. [Meadow.Modbus](https://github.com/WildernessLabs/Meadow.Modbus) is a .NET assembly that provides Modbus RTU and TCP as well as Modbus TCP server capabilities.
-4. [MQTTnet](https://github.com/WildernessLabs/MQTTnet) is a high performance .NET library for MQTT based communication.
+5. [MQTTnet](https://github.com/WildernessLabs/MQTTnet) is a high performance .NET library for MQTT based communication.

 ### Samples